-The UK Code states that the Chairman should not remain in post beyond nine years from the date of their first appointment to the Board.
-However, to facilitate effective succession planning and the development of a diverse board, the Code allows for this period to be extended for a limited time.
+The UK Code states the Chairman should not remain in post beyond nine years from the date of their first appointment to the Board.
+However, to facilitate effective succession planning and the development of a diverse board, this period can be extended for a limited time.